 This is the first post in a 3 part series.

 - Agencies that do blog get more and better leads.

 - With blogging, you can laser target your best buyers and influence their buying decisions.

 - Blogging has many benefits beyond lead-generation and may help with employer branding, help position your firm and communicate your identity and culture.

-- For a blog to work, you need a strategy in order for your work to have any effect and lead to measurable results.
+- For an agency blog to work, you need a strategy in order for your work to have any effect and lead to measurable results.

 - A basic blogging strategy consists of three pillars and answers the questions: who? what? and how?

 - You can create a strategy in three steps: understanding your audience, defining your blogging niche (the sweet spot), creating a plan and committing to it.

 - The understand your audience you need to talk to prospective readers and then using tools like empathy maps and personas to compile the insights.

 - To find your blogging niche, you need to identify what content your audience craves and which solves their problems, and the kind of posts you are passionate about writing.